ProgressNS/nativescript-ui-samples-angular/README.md

-## !!!
-IMPORTANT: Issues related to UI for NativeScript are logged in the https://github.com/telerik/nativescript-ui-feedback repository.
-Please do not use this repository to log issues !!!

 # Welcome
 This repository contains the source code of the Progress NativeScript UI samples application demonstrating the Angular directives.
 The repository does not contain the source code of Progress NativeScript UI itself but rather uses the npm package of  `nativescript-telerik-ui-pro` [![npm](https://img.shields.io/npm/v/nativescript-telerik-ui-pro.svg)](https://www.npmjs.com/package/nativescript-telerik-ui-pro) or `nativescript-telerik-ui` [![npm](https://img.shields.io/npm/v/nativescript-telerik-ui.svg)](https://www.npmjs.com/package/nativescript-telerik-ui).